snehil20/python/README.md

  Bag of words: A simple algorithm to find the frequency of each word in a paragraph or in a dataset. can be use to feed the data to RNN based machine learning model

+Encoder_Decoder_NLP: This is a algorithm that can be use to encode words of a textual data to an intiger,float or vector before feding it to a NLP model.